LAB 4C: Cross-Validation

 arm_span

-data, fill in the blanks to create atraining
+First, fill in the blanks below to randomly select which rows of

 -